 In order to prepare for this transition and inform future purchasing decisions for the bus fleet, the Department of Transport, Tourism and Sport convened a working group in June 2018 to plan low emission bus trials to test a broad range of different fuels and technologies on real bus routes in Dublin City and Cork City.
 The buses are fitted with Portable Emissions Measurements Systems (PEMS) which will measure the exhaust emissions of the vehicle as it travels.

 The bus trials commenced in December 2018 and the operational phase was completed in May 2019.
-Findings of the trials will be presented to the Department during Q3 2019.
 The different technologies tested included:

 • fully electric;